Don’t Use an LCC27 Gas Bottle Adapter in Lieu of an LCC27 Gas Bottle

 Ensure Safe Use of Your LPG Barbecue or Portable Gas Appliance:

-• If you have been using an LCC27 adaptor, remove it and discard it.
-Swap your POL gas bottle for an LCC27 gas bottle.
+- If you have been using a gas bottle adaptor (LCC27 to POL adaptor), remove it and discard it.
+Swap your POL gas bottle for an LCC27 gas bottle at the same SWAP’n’GO prices.

-By following these simple steps and avoiding the use of an LCC27 adaptor, you can significantly reduce the risk of gas leaks and accidents while enjoying the convenience of your LPG gas barbecue or portable gas appliance.
+By following these simple steps and avoiding the use of an LCC27 adaptor (LCC27 to POL adaptor), you can significantly reduce the risk of gas leaks and accidents while enjoying the convenience of your LPG gas barbecue or portable gas appliance.

 Safety should always be your top priority when dealing with LPG gas.